-If you are thinking about creating a website whether its for business or blogging, all the files that is required for that website to work need to be stored somewhere.
+If you are thinking about creating a website whether it’s for business or blogging, all the files that are required for that website to work need to be stored somewhere.
 Many people prefer to pay a small fee for web hosting, and nowadays there are a lot of web hosting companies that will offer you the best price for your requirements.

-However, some people also prefer to sign up with companies such as Squarespace who will take care of all hosting and have pre installed CMS so you do not really have to do anything, but you have to pay on a monthly basis which usually costs more and they only give you the option to use their platform.
-It really depends on your personal preferences and what you business or blog requires.
+However, some people also prefer to sign up with companies such as Squarespace who will take care of all hosting and have pre-installed CMS so you do not really have to do anything, but you have to pay on a monthly basis which usually costs more and they only give you the option to use their platform.
+It really depends on your personal preferences and what your business or blog requires.

-Many businesses and bloggers prefer to sign up for basic web hosting as it is cheap and you have full control, flexibly and a wide range of functionality for your site.
+Many businesses and bloggers prefer to sign up for basic web hosting as it is cheap and you have full control, flexibility and a wide range of functionality for your site.

 If you choose to host your own site, you will need to choose a suitable CMS Platform (Content Management System) such as WordPress to run on your site.
 Don’t be put off by this.
 Setting up a WordPress site from your host is easy and can literally take minutes.

 WordPress.com must not be confused with WordPress.org.
-WordPress.com handles the hosting for you, very similar to SquareSpace.
-It can get you started within minutes, and for people who doesn’t want to spend any money and try blogging for the first time, without any commitments, then this is a better option.
+WordPress.com handles the hosting for you, very similar to Squarespace.
+It can get you started within minutes, and for people who don’t want to spend any money and try blogging for the first time, without any commitments, then this is a better option.
 However, WordPress.com also have some limitations.